Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A sheet of tissue called the peritoneum covers the abdominal organs, including the stomach, bowels, liver and kidneys.
+A sheet of tissue called the peritoneum covers your abdominal organs, including your stomach, intestines, liver and kidneys.
 The peritoneum has two layers.
 Ascites happens when fluid builds up between the two layers.
+The fluid can make it look like you have a watermelon or basketball in your belly.

 Symptoms and Causes

-Cirrhosis is the most common cause of ascites.
-Other conditions that can cause it include heart failure, kidney failure, infection or cancer.
+Cirrhosis is the most common cause of ascites, but it’s not the only cause.
+Other conditions that can cause it include:

 How does cirrhosis cause ascites?